meepen/glua.site/src/index.md

 However there are other ways to run code other than hooks; console commands, and file loads are also important places where code will run.
 Console commands will mostly be used for debugging and configs and file loading will be important to setting up the rest of the code.

 When none of these situation can solve a problem, detouring comes into play.
-Detouring is a powerful, but should be the last resort for any situation.
+Detouring is powerful, but should be the last resort for any situation.

 #### 1.1 - The hook library
 ---------------------------